Aashi24/shreyakr-portfolio/final_project_shreya.md

 - The Universe is infinite why can't we trash our plastic there and rid the earth of it?
   - Not unless we have 33 Gazillion Dollars lying around!
 - These are the only plausible alternatives and the change begins with us!
-  - Policy Measures and simple steps like reduce, reuse, recylce
+  - Policy Measures and simple steps like reduce, reuse, recycle
 - Call to action
   - Initiatives people can take or partake in
   - PLEDGE AGAINST PLASTIC, join Nat Geo's initiative and do your part in saving the planet.